Yuriyzabegaev/FTHM-Solver/README.md

 The repository root folder is located at `/home/porepy/solver_selection_thm` in the *docker container* file system.

-The numerical experiments are tested using PorePy commit `65199b1a609af269d3a44204a06f8c97f3891d65` and PETSc commit `bff66efa9044f546ae447ed195723e21295eb6dd`, which are shipped in the *docker container*, you don't need to switch them.
+The numerical experiments are tested using `Python 3.11.7`, PorePy commit `65199b1a609af269d3a44204a06f8c97f3891d65` and PETSc commit `bff66efa9044f546ae447ed195723e21295eb6dd`.
+All the other dependencies are listed in [requirements.txt](requirements.txt).
+The *docker container* has the correct versions pre-installed, so you don't need to do anything else.

 ## Step 2.
 Accessing the data of our numerical experiments